waku-org/nwaku/docs/tutorial/db-migration.md

 # Database Migration
 This tutorial explains how nim-waku handles database updates and migrate old databases to the new schema.
-Migrations work out of box, however if you want to be extra sure take a backup of SQLite DB first since we currently don't support downgrades of DB.

 # Contributors Guide
 ## Database Migration Flow